List of Sword Art Online characters: Ronye Arabel

 Kirito's valet in the Sword Mastery Academy.
 She ranked in the top 12 of her year, thus qualifying her to be a valet of an elite swordsman.
-Since she was of the lowest Noble Class, along with Tiese, she was not chosen by any of the elite swordsmen except for Kirito who opted to take the last remaining valet.
-She later develops feeling for Kirito.
+Since she was of the lowest Noble Class, along with Tiese, she was not chosen by any of the elite swordsmen except for Kirito, who opted to take the last remaining valet.
+She later develops feelings for Kirito.